Planning a city trip in Florence Italy? Then you should definitely check out these tips on how to spend 3 persfect days in Florence.

 Florence the capital of Tuscany, better known as the cradle of the Renaissance, is one of the most famous cultural cities in Europe.
 It is also one of my favourite Italian cities besides Rome.
 If you’re planning on visiting Rome as well, you should definitely check out this 1 day itinerary for Rome with the most unmissable spots.

 Every time I visit Florence it surprises me by discovering something new.
-So exploring the whole town in just a few days is really impossible.
+So exploring all of Florence in just 3 days is really impossible.

 When I take a city trip, I like staying in the centre of the city.
-On the one hand to win time with less transportation, but also to be able to experience the city at all possible moments like early mornings and late evenings.
+This, to not loose too much time with transportation, but also to be able to experience the city at all possible moments like early mornings and late evenings.
 I also love it when a hotel radiates the character of the city.
 That is why we chose to stay in the oldest hotel in Florence NH collection Firenze Porta Rossa.
 Do you like to know how we experienced our stay in this hotel, be sure to read our NH collection Firenze Porta Rossa review.

 Below I’ll list the best things to do in the city, so you can start planning your 3 perfect days in Florence.
-Before you continue reading I have just 1 very important tip left for you: Let yourself be completely immersed in the history of this beautiful city.
+Before you continue reading I have just 1 very important tip for you: Indulge yourself completely the historical and mesmerizing atmosphere of this beautiful city.
 So don’t try to see as much as possible in a short period of time, but really take your time to enjoy this fascinating town.

 1 – The Duomo